jchwenger/AI/setup/setting-up-a-deep-learning-workstation.md

 Create a new python 3.x environment

 ```
-$ conda create -n AI2023 python=3.11
+$ conda create -n AI2024 python
 ```

-Note: "AI2023" is just a name, you can pick whatever you like.
+Note: "AI2024" is just a name, you can pick whatever you like.

 Command line: navigate to directory one level above anaconda3

 ```
-$ conda activate AI2023 # after that your prompt will show the env
+$ conda activate AI2024 # after that your prompt will show the env
-(AI2023) $ pip install --upgrade pip
+(AI2024) $ pip install --upgrade pip
-(AI2023) $ pip install tensorflow
+(AI2024) $ pip install tensorflow
-(AI2023) $ conda deactivate
+(AI2024) $ conda deactivate
 ```

 All the details of the tensorflow installation with GPU can be found